Confirming membership in Local Group galaxies with the Dark Energy Spectroscopic Instrument Data Release 1: Introduction

-As DGs are far from us, their stars are faint, and spectroscopic campaigns are expensive, hence the number of observed stars with detailed spectroscopic information is limited and mostly confined to the inner parts of the systems.
-Thanks to the photometry, the exquisite proper motion, and the positions of stars from the recent data releases of Gaia \citep{Gaia16,GaiaDR2,GaiaDR3}, it is now possible to select candidate members stars with high purity \citep[e.g.][]{McVenn2020a,McVenn2020b,Battaglia22,Pace22,Jensen24, Qi22}, even in the extreme outskirts of galaxies \citep[up to $\sim$12~half-light radii, e.g.][]{Chiti21,Filion21,Yang22,Vitali22,Longeard22,Longeard23,Longeard25,Hayes23,Roederer23,Sestito23scl,Sestito23Umi,Sestito24Sgr,Sestito24Sgr2,Waller23,Smith23,Tau24,Sato25}.
-To confirm the membership, radial velocities are need to remove foreground and background stars (and elemental abundances which can change star's location on the colour magnitude diagram).
-While Gaia's RV is too shallow, multi-object spectrographs (MOS) with thousands of fibres will drastically improve our knowledge on dwarf galaxies, e.g. WEAVE \citep{WEAVE12,WEAVE24}, 4MOST \citep{4MOST_hrdisk,4MOST_dwarf}, and PFS.
+Spectroscopic observations of dwarf galaxies in the Local Group are expensive as these systems are intrinsically faint with low surface brightness, in addition to large distance from us.
+Hence, the number of observed stars with detailed spectroscopic information is limited and mostly confined to the inner parts of the systems.
+Thanks to the photometry, the exquisite proper motion, and the positions of stars from the recent data releases of Gaia \citep{Gaia16,GaiaDR2,GaiaDR3}, it is now possible to select candidate members stars with high purity\footnote{Purity is simply defined as the percentage of those stars that are confirmed to be members over the total number of candidates.} \citep[e.g.][]{McVenn2020b,Battaglia22,Pace22,Jensen24, Qi22}, even in the extreme outskirts of galaxies \citep[up to $\sim$12~half-light radii, e.g.][]{Chiti21,Filion21,Yang22,Vitali22,Longeard22,Longeard23,Longeard25,Hayes23,Roederer23,Sestito23scl,Sestito23Umi,Sestito24Sgr,Sestito24Sgr2,Smith23,Waller23,Tau24,Sato25}.

+The relatively small sizes and low masses of dwarf galaxies make them extremely susceptible to not only internal but also external physical processes that determine their morphologies, especially in their outskirts \citep[\eg][and references therein]{Higgs21}.
+Among the internal processes, those that can influence the morphologies are star formation and stellar feedback \citep[\eg][]{ElBadry18b}; the external processes include mergers \citep[\eg][]{Deason22}, ram pressure stirring \citep[\eg][]{Kazantzidis11} and stripping \citep[\eg][]{Grebel03}, tidal interaction \citep[\eg][]{Penarrubia08,Fattahi18}, and reionization \citep[\eg][]{Wheeler19}.
+Therefore, studying the chemo-dynamical properties of individual stars from the inner regions to the extreme outskirts of a dwarf galaxy is crucial to understand these physical processes that drive galaxy formation and evolution.

+To confirm the membership, radial velocities are need to remove foreground and background stars.
+While Gaia's RV is too shallow, multi-object spectrographs (MOS) with thousands of fibres will drastically improve our knowledge on dwarf galaxies, e.g. WEAVE \citep{WEAVE12,WEAVE24}, 4MOST \citep{4MOST_hrdisk,4MOST_dwarf}, and PFS \citep{PFS,PFSGA}.

 The MOS survey we use here is the Dark Energy Spectroscopic Instrument data release 1 (DESI DR1), which has the primary goal to investigate the nature of the dark energy and the expansion of the Universe \citep[e.g.][]{DESI16,DESIEDR,Poppett24}.
 The second goal of DESI, under bright observing conditions, is to observe stars in the Local Group, using its 5,000 fibres \citep{DESIMW,DESIstellarcat,Cooper23}.
-For DGs, only Sextans, Draco, and Ursa Minor were studied so far with DESI \citep{DESIdraco,DESIdkm}.